 Child abuse charges carry the risk of serious criminal penalties and can jeopardize your parental rights.
-If you have been charged with child abuse or aggravated child abuse in West Palm Beach or anywhere in Florida, you should speak with an attorney as soon as possible to discuss your defense options.
-West Palm Beach child abuse lawyers can evaluate the prosecutor’s case against you, answer any questions you may have and can help you minimize the likelihood of a conviction.
+If you have been charged with violence against a minor, you should speak with an attorney as soon as possible to discuss your defense options.
+Our West Palm Beach child abuse lawyers could evaluate the prosecutor’s case against you, answer any questions you may have and help you minimize the likelihood of a conviction.
 If you or a loved one is facing domestic charges involving a minor, contact a distinguished domestic violence attorney about your case.

 Child abuse offenses are defined in Section 827.03 of the Florida Statues.
 Florida law distinguishes between the crime of child abuse, which requires some kind of deliberate and culpable act, and neglect of a child, which involves a failure to act on the part of a caregiver.
 A child is considered any person under the age of 18.

-West Palm Beach child abuse lawyers have seen there are two distinct child abuse offenses–simple child abuse and aggravated child abuse.
-Unlike the offense of child neglect, there is no requirement that child abuse is committed by a caregiver.
-Under Section 39.205, it is also a crime for a person to knowingly and willfully fail to report known or suspected child abuse or neglect to the Florida Abuse Hotline when they are required to do so by law.
+Our West Palm Beach lawyers have seen two distinct child abuse offenses.
+These are simple and aggravated child abuse.
+Unlike the offense of child neglect, there is no requirement that violence against a minor is committed by a caregiver.
+Under Section 39.205, it is also a crime for a person to knowingly and willfully fail to report known or suspected abuse or neglect to the Florida Abuse Hotline when they are required to do so by law.

-The crime of simple child abuse, sometimes called felony child abuse, occurs when someone:
+The crime of simple child abuse occurs when someone:

-A person commits aggravated child abuse if someone commits:
+A person engages in aggravated child abuse if they:

 A parent or person acting in place of a parent has the right to impose reasonable physical discipline on a child that is under his or her control or authority.
 This is known as “parental privilege” and is an affirmative defense to simple child abuse charges.
 The parental privilege defense does not apply if the physical discipline results in injuries that are more serious than minor bruising.
-Whenever possible, a West Palm Beach child abuse lawyer can negotiate with the prosecutor to get your charges reduced or dismissed.
-Contact a family violence attorney today, and learn how they can assist you.
+Whenever possible, a West Palm Beach lawyer can negotiate with the prosecutor to get your child abuse charges reduced or dismissed.